cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 ## Datasets and subsets

 Data files are grouped into *datasets*, each of which has its own configuration file and data directory.
-Each dataset should generally contain at least one *data subset*.
-If the files in a dataset are of multiple different types, or represent different geospatial layers, they can be further divided into multiple data subsets, with one for each type/layer.
-Each data subset should then have its own subdirectory.

 By default all dataset configuration files in the [`inputs/configs/`](./inputs/config/) are read by the data uploader.
 When a dataset's name matches with that of the stack then only that configuration file and its *external datasets* will be loaded.